orchest/orchest/docs/source/orchest_overview.rst

 Orchest is just beginning to take shape.
 In the near future you can expect the following features:

-* Scheduled experiments by parametrizing your pipeline steps.
 * Managed hosted version to easily try out the Orchest platform.
 * Integration to load in your existing projects from GitHub.
 Note that you can already setup Orchest for an existing project on your filesystem.
-* Alternatives for on disk data passing, e.g. in-memory powered by Apache Arrow.